Patricia Appiagyei: Politics

 Appiagyei was a Deputy Minister for Ashanti region from 2001 to 2005 and was shortly appointed a Deputy Ashanti Regional Minister in 2005.
 From 2005 to 2009 she served as the Municipal Chief Executive for Kumasi.
 She is currently the Member of Parliament (MP) for Asokwa Constituency after beating former deputy Local Government minister, Maxwell Kofi Jumah, to win the New Patriotic Party (NPP) primary election and subsequently won the parliamentary seat during the 2016 Ghanaian general elections.
 She won the 2020 general election to represent her constituents in the 8th Parliament of the Fourth Republic of Ghana.
 Hon Patricia Appiagyei is currently the most experienced female NPP member of Parliament.

 In 2017, she was appointed by Nana Akufo-Addo and approved by parliament to serve as the deputy minister for Environment, Science and Technology and Innovation.
 She is a board member for the Nuclear Power Ghana.

 In February 2024, she assumed the role of deputy majority leader in parliament after Alexander Afenyo-Markin was promoted from deputy majority leader to the position of majority leader due to Osei Kyei-Mensah-Bonsu resignation from the role.

 Committees

-Appiagyei is a member of the Lands and Forestry Commoittee and also a member of the Appointments Committee.
+Appiagyei is a member of the Lands and Forestry Committee and also a member of the Appointments Committee.